Salsa Jeans

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

-Salsa Jeans is owned by Sonae.
+Salsa Jeans is owned by Sonae Group.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Salsa Jeans “It's a Start”.
 These are a few factors influencing its score: